Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Experimental Results

 \subsection{Datasets}

-From 2018 UCR Time Series Archive~\cite{UCRArchive2018}, we selected all of the datasets which has more than $1,000$ training samples.
-12 datasets are used and among them, four are sensor data, one is device data, two are electrocardiogram (ECG), three are shape outlines, one is traffic data, and one is simulated data.
-We used the provided training and test sets.
+From 2018 UCR Time Series Archive~\cite{UCRArchive2018}, we selected all of the datasets which have $1,000$ or more training samples.
+Through this, 12 datasets are used, and among them, four are sensor data, one is device data, two are electrocardiogram (ECG), three are shape outlines, one is traffic data, and one is simulated data.
+Details of the datasets are shown in Fig.~\ref{tab:dataset}.
+We used the pre-defined, provided training and test sets.
 Every dataset was min-max normalized so that the training set is within the range of -1.0 to 1.0.
-For the datasets with missing values, zero-padding was used.
+For the datasets with variable lengths, zero-padding was used.